Michael W. Vannier

 Michael W. Vannier (born January 12, 1949) is a radiologist in Chicago.

+He earned his medical degree from University of Kentucky College of Medicine and did his residency at the Mallinckrodt Institute of Radiology at the Washington University School of Medicine.

-On July 19, 1983, M. Vannier (Mallinckrodt Institute of Radiology, St. Louis) and his co-workers J. Marsh (Cleft Palate and Craniofacial Deformities Institute, St. Louis Children's Hospital) and J. Warren (McDonnell Aircraft Company) published the first three-dimensional reconstruction of single CT slices of the human head.
+On July 19, 1983, Vannier (Mallinckrodt Institute of Radiology) and his co-workers J. Marsh (Cleft Palate and Craniofacial Deformities Institute, St. Louis Children's Hospital) and J. Warren (McDonnell Aircraft Company) published the first three-dimensional reconstruction of single CT slices of the human head.